 In the University of Washington's Aeronautics and Astronautics Department, Drs.
 Uri Shumlak and Brian Nelson are working on the next generation of flow-stabilized light sources for use in extreme ultraviolet lithography (EUV) for the semiconductor industry.

 EUV has vast potential in areas including the manufacturing of computer chips.
 The primary challenges are that current EUV light sources are technologically limited to short bursts and can overload power supplies when run at levels appropriate for high-volume state-of-the-art manufacturing.

-Bridget Bertoni is a second-year physics graduate student working with Professors Ann Nelson and Sanjay Reddy at the University of Washington.
+Bridget Bertoni is a graduate student in physics working with Professors Ann Nelson and Sanjay Reddy at the University of Washington.
 The group is studying a model for dark matter in an attempt to understand more about its properties.

 A satisfactory description of dark matter has not yet been offered by scientists, despite observations of its effects dating back to the 1930s.
 Better understanding of these properties will lead to greater insight into the history and detailed particle content of the universe, where it accounts for nearly a quarter of its total energy density.